kimjoar/writings/integration-tests.md

   behaviour.
 * They are very easy to write using Backbone's abstractions.
 They are also more natural to write as they focus on the end result.
-* They are fast, so we could run them all the freakin' time.
+* They are very fast, so we could run them all the freakin' time.

 Let's look at an example: